SnovaxZ/MaschineMK2_linux/doc/docs.md

 # Release notes

+    11.4.
+Sequencer mode kinda functional

-Nothing new, see maschinemk2.rs commits for more info.
+Nothing new, see maschineMK2_linux commits for more info.

 # Midi and OSC